Rodrigo Ruiz

-Rodrigo Patricio Ruiz de Barbieri (born 10 May 1972) is a former Chilean professional footballer and current manager of Los Cabos United.
+Rodrigo Patricio Ruiz de Barbieri (born 10 May 1972) is a former Chilean professional footballer.

 Club career

 He played for Unión Española, Regional Atacama, Toros Neza, Santos Laguna, Pachuca, Veracruz, and last played for Estudiantes Tecos of the Ascenso MX.

 International career

 During the qualifiers to the 1998 FIFA World Cup, Ruiz played a match with the Chile national team against Uruguay at Centenario Stadium, that Chile lost 1–0.
 In total, he made 7 appearances for Chile and scored one goal.

 Coaching career

 He began his career with Tecos in 2015.
 After working in Lobos Zacatepec and Irritilas FC, he joined Los Cabos United in 2022.

 Personal life

 He was nicknamed Pony by his former fellow footballer in Unión Española, Mario Lucca, due to his strength and height.